Fevers and founder – the relationship in horses.

 How to help prevent founder

-- Of course, the first step is to recognize that your horse has a fever.
+- The first step is to recognize that your horse has a fever.
 This is often easier said than done, as most horses will go about their daily business as usual despite having a fever.
 You need to be taking your horse’s temperature every single day.

 ICE ICE ICE ICE ICE ICE ICE

-- As you and your vet are figuring out why your horse has a fever, get your horse’s hooves into some ice.
+- As you and your vet figure out why your horse has a fever, get your horse’s hooves into some ice.
 Like for days at a time.
 Once again, that old saying about an ounce of prevention is worth a pound of cure rings true.

-- Take into consideration that your horse will show obvious signs of laminitis and founder hours and days into the damage being done.
+- Consider that your horse will show obvious signs of laminitis and founder hours and days into the damage being done.
 Ice can help prevent that.

 My point to this story is this – it’s not just spring grass that leads to laminitis.
 Any fever – for any reason – can lead your horse down the road to laminitis.
 Diligence and preventative icing during a fever can help, as well as an immediate phone call to your vet.